Dandy waggon: The challenge

 The challenge on the FR was to move slate from an elevated location to a harbour for shipping, in this case from Blaenau Ffestiniog to Porthmadog, Wales.
 In 2006 this is a 28-minute drive over 11.9 miles (19.1 kilometers), but in 1832 it was a remote mountain area.
-The railway was laid on an average grade of about 1 in 80.
+The railway was laid on an average grade of about 1 in 80 (1.25%).
 Trains running downhill were powered by gravity, with 3 stops.
 The total journey time was about an hour and a half.
 Trains were moved uphill by horses until 1863, the journey taking almost 6 hours.
 It was therefore necessary to find a way to bring the horses back down again.

 Horse dandies

-George Stephenson is credited for having proposed a solution: build special cars for the horses to ride in on the way down for use on the Stockton & Darlington Railway which was opened in 1825.
+George Stephenson is credited for having proposed a solution: build special cars for the horses to ride in on the way down for use on the Stockton and Darlington Railway that opened in 1825.
 By 1827 the Stockton and Darlington Railway was in difficulties with its unreliable steam locomotives, and was on the point of giving them up.
 They returned to using horse-drawn vehicles operated by independent contractors.
 Each horse was expected to haul some twelve-and-a-half tons of coal, making three round trips in six days.
 The work was exhausting for them and they soon became lame.

-George Stephenson introduced the dandy wagon in 1828, which was simply a four-wheeled cart supplied with hay, attached to the rear of a four-chaldron train in which the horse could rest on the downhill sections.
-It was said that if the dandy wagon was missing the horse would try to jump onto the rearmost chaldron.
+Stephenson introduced the dandy wagon in 1828, which was simply a four-wheeled cart supplied with hay, attached to the rear of a four-chaldron train in which the horse could rest on the downhill sections.
+It was said that if the dandy wagon was missing the horse would try to jump onto the rearmost coal truck.

 On the FR this gave the horses a chance to eat and rest on the way down, and after the slate cars were unloaded refreshed horses were available to haul the empty cars back to the top.
 On other railways the downhill horse haulage was generally shorter, occurring only along some areas of the track, but still allowed the horses a rest before going back to work.